 What are some simple things that everyone can do to make the problem better?

-[spoken text] After the adolescents and adults are finished discussing, and after the families have finished the tree, ask: What would happen if the fire got too close to the tree?
+10 After the adolescents and adults are finished discussing, and after the families have finished the tree, ask: What would happen if the fire got too close to the tree?
 (Gather some responses.)

-Draw a pile of ashes to the right of the tree.
+11. Draw a pile of ashes to the right of the tree.
 Say: If we were to let this pile of ashes remain here for a long time, it would eventually become part of the soil.